Y0Coss/docs-fork/pages/web_cloud/web_hosting/ftp_manage_users/guide.en-ca.md

 >>
 >> ![FTP-SSH edit user step 1](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/ftp-ssh/modify-a-user-step1.png){.thumbnail}
 >>
 With the exception of the FTP user name and password, you can modify the *root folder* and the *connection protocols* defined for the FTP user here.
-If you need more information on the *root folder* and *connection protocols*, please refer to the [Create a new FTP user on your web hosting plan](#create-ftp-user) section in this guide.
+If you need more information on the *root folder* and *connection protocols*, please refer to the "[Create a new FTP user on your web hosting plan](#create-ftp-user)" section in this guide.
 >>
 >> You can also *disable the user* if necessary by ticking the box provided.
 This option is useful if you want to prevent a user from accessing your FTP space without deleting the FTP and SSH logs associated with them.
 These logs will allow you to determine what operations were performed if you notice any unwanted interventions on your web hosting plan.
 >>